James-Lian/botw-exercise-simulator/README.md

 - Currently: Polishing the action recognition, adding more actions and functionality, and improving performance

 ## 🕹️ How to run
+⚠️ As of the time of writing (July 2025), Mediapipe only works with Python version 3.12 or earlier versions.

 ## ⌨️ Command List
 Video coming soon (?)